-Ellie is a European Patent Attorney.
-She obtained her MSci degree in Biochemistry from the University of Cambridge before completing a Wellcome Trust funded DPhil programme in Structural Biology at the University of Oxford.
-Ellie’s DPhil project focussed on using protein X-ray crystallography and other biophysical techniques to analyse developmental signalling complexes.
-Her DPhil research led to publications in high impact peer-reviewed journals and she also received a graduate research prize from Oxford University’s Nuffield Department of Medicine.
+Ellie obtained her MSci degree in Biochemistry from the University of Cambridge before completing a Wellcome Trust funded DPhil programme in Structural Biology at the University of Oxford.
+Her doctoral research focussed on using protein X-ray crystallography and other biophysical techniques to analyse signalling complexes.
+Her research led to publications in high impact journals and Ellie also received a graduate research prize from Oxford University’s Nuffield Department of Medicine.

 In her spare time Ellie enjoys open water swimming and hiking, and also attends weekly German language classes.